An Emerging Leaders Program

 What’s the time commitment for the program?

-Forge is referred to as the Fall or Spring Leadership Conference – a one-time, eight hour program that takes place mid-October and mid-February.
+Forge has traditionally been a part of the Spring Leadership Conference – a one-time, most of the day Saturday program that takes place in February.

 How is Forge different than other leadership programs?